treeverse/lakeFS/docs/use_cases/cicd_for_data.md

 Everytime there is an update to production data, the best practice would be to run CI tests and then promote(deploy) the data to production.

-## How do I implement CI/CD for data lakes with lakeFS?
+## How do I implement CI/CD for data with lakeFS?

 lakeFS makes implementing CI/CD pipelines for data simpler. lakeFS provides a feature called hooks that allow automation of checks and validations of data on lakeFS branches.
 These checks can be triggered by certain data operations like committing, merging, etc.